jhermann/ice-creamery/README.md

 Below the macros, there is a formula for the total *freezing point depression factor* (FPDF).
-See the next sections for details.
+See the next section for details.

 Then there are a few empty rows that can either contain text (in the first column), that in Markdown is added below the